elmunoz42/sbcc-ev-charging-stations/README.md

 - Investigate different values for differencing.
 - Add seasonality and trends to the model.
 - In my searches, a recommendation for the GARCH model was mentioned to better handle the volatility of the data.
 - Investigate how outliers and data volatility might be affecting the predictions.
 In Fig2_C in the [data-analysis-days](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data-analysis-days.ipynb) notebook there are significant outliers that need to be accounted for to improve the preditions.
+This process needs to be reviewed carefully though because we need to understand the importance of the outliers and the impact they have on the EV charging infrastructure historically and into the future.
   ![image](https://github.com/user-attachments/assets/cdabc2ed-4154-4071-83a2-50c2a24e2994)
 - Forecast other features such as "Started Sessions" in the "Days" dataset since it might be more stationary.